 Clinical lead of the pain management and neuromodulation centre

-Adnan has an international reputation as a leading expert in pain management and has extensive experience in working toward the advancement of electrical neuromodulation techniques within this specialty.
+Adnan has an international reputation as a leading expert in pain management and has extensive experience in working towards the advancement of electrical neuromodulation techniques within this speciality.

 He led the first multicenter and multinational study on the safety and efficacy of 10kHz SCS in the management of failed back surgery syndrome (FBSS).
 He has subsequently clinically pioneered the use of this novel therapy in the management of different chronic pain conditions including the feasibility study on chronic back patients without prior surgery.
 Adnan has successfully designed groundbreaking research including a randomised double blind placebo control study examining different frequency in the management of FBSS.
 He is the innovator of a number techniques including transgrade dorsal root ganglion stimulation using monopolar electrical stimulation.

 Adnan continues to teach and lecture on essential and pioneering topics in pain management in the United States, Europe, Australia and Asia.
 He is the chair of the biannual London Spine Pain Symposium at Guy’s and St Thomas’ Hospital.

 Education and training

 - Fellow of interventional pain practice, World Institution of Pain 2009